e-Spirit/fsxa-pwa/README.md

   }
 ````

-Every attribute in our payload we can access via `this.payload`
+Every attribute in our payload is accessible via `this.payload`

-And the result looks like this:
+The result looks like this:
 ![Displayed Headline](./assets/documentation/WritingComponents/DisplayedHeadline.png)

 Next we want to continue to implement our payload interface.